drbaselali/ai-datacenters/README.md

 5- Random forest classification provided limited ability to separate classes.

-With Accuracy = 87% and City F1 = 0.08, it is clear that class imbalance was observed with the data centers class dominating, which affected the classification performance on the other group.
+With Accuracy = 87% and City F1 = 0.08, this indicates that class imbalance was observed with the data centers class dominating, which affected the classification performance on the other group.

 Author